chrispan68/Installer/README.md

 Go to this link: https://www.jetbrains.com/idea/download/#section=windows.
 Download the Community Edition .exe file into the working directory.
 (Should look something like ideaIC-******.***.exe)

+Go to this link: http://lift.cs.princeton.edu/java/windows/IdeaIC2018.2.zip.
+Download the IdeaIC2018.2.zip file.
+Create a directory called ide-prefs in the working directory.
+Un-zip the IdeaIC2018.2.zip file into this ide-prefs directory.

 Go to this link: